Your future begins in Siegen

 Study stage II - Basic studies

-Compulsory modules: Construction Mechanics II/III (Elastostatics, Dynamics), Building Physics I, Structural Analysis I/II, Construction Management and Calculation, Construction Law - Contract Management, Hydromechanics and Hydraulic Engineering, Geotechnics, Engineering Hydrology I, Concrete Construction I, Traffic and Roads
+Compulsory modules: Construction Mechanics II/III (Elastostatics, Dynamics), Building Physics I, Structural Analysis I/II, Construction Management and Costing, Construction Law - Contract Management, Hydromechanics and Hydraulic Engineering, Geotechnics, Engineering Hydrology I, Solid Construction I, Traffic and Roads

-Compulsory elective modules from specializations: Compulsory elective modules from a specialization of your choice: Structural Engineering, Transport and Road Engineering, Water and Environment
+Compulsory elective modules from the chosen specialization : Compulsory elective modules from a specialization to be chosen: Structural Engineering, Traffic and Road Engineering, Water and Environment

 Bachelor's thesis